 - War that does not end.

-- Reflective year, angry mobs at the beginning
+- Reflective year, angry protestors in the news.

 - “No escape from reality” — Queen song

 - Huge hurricane in the Texas panhandle.